 22.2 The Board may also decide to put forward motions for the Society to vote on (“Board Motions”) which shall be suitably notified.

 23.1 The Board shall provide a common seal for the Society and may from time to time replace it with a new one.

-23.2 The Treasurer/Secretary shall have custody of the common seal, which shall only be used by the authority of the Board.
-Every document to which the common seal is affixed shall be signed by the President and countersigned by the Treasurer/Secretary or a member of the Board.
+23.2 The Deputy Chair shall have custody of the common seal, which shall only be used by the authority of the Board.
+Every document to which the common seal is affixed shall be signed by the Chair and countersigned by the Deputy Chair or a member of the Board.

 Altering the rules

 24.1 The Society may alter or replace these Rules by a resolution passed by a two-thirds majority of Members voting.

 24.2 Any proposed motion to amend or replace these Rules shall be signed by at least 66% of eligible Members and given in writing to the Deputy Chair at least 28 days before the Society Meeting at which the motion is to be considered, and accompanied by a written explanation of the reasons for the proposal.